aidreamapps/json-formatter/README.md

 }
 ```

-The information has not changed.
-Only whitespace, indentation, and line breaks have changed.
+The values are the same; only the whitespace and line breaks are different.

 A browser-based JSON formatter such as the [Ramesh Das JSON Formatter](https://www.rameshdas.dev/json-formatter) is designed for this exact workflow: paste JSON, inspect its structure, validate it, format it, or minify it.